-- 170 multiple choice questions, including 20 sample questions must answer approximately 110 115 of the 150 "real" questions correct in order to pass - Scoring on a scale, pass rate is approximately 65% - 3 1⁄2 hours to complete (brief tutorial before exam) - Test questions were updated for the Nov 2013 exam!
-This "refresh" was limited to updating (2010 Census, emerging topics) and removing underperforming questions.
-Overall format remains the same. - Test centers - Arrive 30 minutes early for paperwork - Take required IDs make sure name and spelling is matching - Calculator/paper/pencil provided - Study early and often - Identify weak areas - Study groups and practice exams - Make use of resources appropriate for your background
+- 170 multiple choice questions, including 20 sample questions must answer approximately 110 115 of the 150 "real" questions correct in order to pass - Scoring on a scale, pass rate is approximately 65% - 3 1⁄2 hours to complete (brief tutorial before exam) - Overall format remains the same for November 2015.
+New questions with a different content outline, but same exam format, are expected for May 2017. - Test centers - Arrive 30 minutes early for paperwork - Take required IDs make sure name and spelling is matching - Calculator/paper/pencil provided - Study early and often - Identify weak areas - Study groups and practice exams - Make use of resources appropriate for your background